Yoav666s/dnd-wiki/index.markdown

   - image_path: /assets/images/classes/rogue/mirage-dancer/2024/normal.jpg
     alt: "Mirage Dancer"
     title: "Mirage Dancer"
-    excerpt: "Mirage Dancers are initiates of an esoteric desert tradition, where light and motion blur the boundary between the real and the imagined.
-Their training begins not with the blade, but with the body--learning to move as the dunes shift and the air shimmers, until every step becomes an act of deception."
+    excerpt: "Mirage Dancers are masters of the curved blade, their fighting style an elusive flow of deliberate, slashing strikes and unpredictable movement.
+With each step, they circle their foes forcing them to shift their defenses until they find an opening.
+Trained with subtle illusion magic, they appear to teleport throughout the battlefield, utilizing brief invisibility and illusory duplicates."
     url: "/classes/rogue/mirage-dancer-2024/"
     btn_label: "Read More"
     btn_class: "btn--light-outline"